Molefas/trikhub-ha-addons/README.md

 1. Verify your API key is correct
 2. Check the model name matches your provider
 3. For Ollama, ensure the server is running and the model is pulled
+4. Check if the Trik that you're using requires any Secrets (Env vars) and set these up in the Addon

 ## Disclaimer
 This project is in its infancy and many more updates, features, fixes and improvements are planned.
 Any help in the right direction is greatly appreciated.
 Check the [Trikhub repository](https://github.com/Molefas/trikhub) for more info.